top of page

 Day 20

-Optimize your shell.
-Are there any minor annoyances you want to fix?
+Check out and optimize your shell.
+Test the steering and sound.
+(If you're renting a boat, do this as soon as you know what shell you're renting.)
+Are there any minor annoyances that you can fix?
 A bowloader headrest that digs into your neck?
 Frayed wiring that you have to hold in a weird way to get the speakers to work?

 Day 21